brandoncorrea/brandoncorrea.dev/_posts/2023-01-25-a-value-driven-approach-to-stories.markdown

 Remember, our goal is to deliver valuable and working software early, frequently, and simply.

-Customers typically don't care how a thing is implemented.
+The customer typically doesn't care about how a thing is implemented.
 All the customer cares about is that the interface you provide them gives them the feedback they expect, because that is the only part of the app they will ever use.